 Systematic and structural quality improvement

-A critical friend
+A critical friend…

-For all fields and levels
+…for all fields and levels

-Quality assurance is aimed at all fields (education, research and services (R&S), student policy, HR, ICT, etc.) and target groups from the organisation (students and personnel, training, expertise units, groups and services, UC Leuven-Limburg).
+all target audiences within the organisation (students and personnel, training, expertise units, groups and services, UC Leuven-Limburg).